Aortocaval fistula is a rare and devastating complication of abdominal aortic aneurysm (AAA), wherein the aneurysm erodes into the inferior vena cava.

 - high output cardiac failure

-- bilateral pedal oedema (venous hypertension in the lower half of body)
+- bilateral pedal edema (venous hypertension in the lower half of body)

 - renal insufficiency (reduced renal blood flow)